 That’s according to the latest figures from the Central Statistics Office.

-That’s 1,754 fewer people on the Live Register compared to August of last year; a 14.26 per cent drop.
+That’s 1,592 fewer on the Live Register compared to October of last year; a 14.2 per cent drop.

-There was also a fall in the number of people signing on in Kerry between July and August this year, down 192.
+However, there was an increase in the number of people signing on in Kerry between September and October this year, up 130.

 Of Kerry’s seven social welfare offices, five reported monthly increases; Killarney was up 105 to 1,408; Killorglin rose 28 to 757; Dingle increased 58 to 466; Caherciveen was up four to 336; and Kenmare rose 43 to 299.

 Tralee’s Live Register however dropped during October, down 76 to 4,445; Listowel also fell 32 to 1,907.